-Introduction
+ENCOURAGE THE undergroundING OF overhead utilities, when physically and economically feasible, to reduce the negative visual impacts in the downtown.

+Minimize the aesthetic and circulation impacts of power and communication system equipment located in rights-of-way.

+• CHAPTER 2: Character and Design

+3 • MOBILITY

 Every community is dependent upon, and strongly desires, good mobility as the core to its lifestyle and sustainability.
 Mobility embodies the goals of connectivity, wayfinding, safety, viability, access, and environmental design.
 In a downtown, achieving mobility goals requires attention to three related functions: travel, circulation, and access.
 The best, most successful, downtowns are those where a rich mix of land uses are directly and conveniently connected to each other; multiple modes of travel, circulation and access are accommodated; and there is a concentrated focus on providing a superior pedestrian and bicycling environment.
 In Old Town Scottsdale, walking is such an essential part of what is meant by "downtown" that the quality of the pedestrian and bicycling environment - safety, comfort, interest, continuity - is a necessity.

 Like most downtowns, Old Town Scottsdale is a destination for people.
 The successful evolution of the current circulation system into a network of "complete streets" should fulfill travel, circulation, and access functions, and help to achieve enhanced connectivity with a primary focus on the pedestrian.
 The mobility chapter of the Old Town Plan contains goals and policies that guide public and private sector implementation strategies to improve mobility and circulation to, from, and within Old Town Scottsdale.

 "Downtown Scottsdale

 is one of the few

 'walkable' communities

 in the Valley."

 - Focus Group

 Participant, 2007

-Goals & Policies

-GOAL M 1

 DEVELOP COMPLETE STREETS THROUGH PUBLIC AND PRIVATE INFRASTRUCTURE INVESTMENTS AND IMPROVEMENTS.

-• Policy M 1.1

-Maintain a well-connected downtown circulation grid, comprised of complete streets to enhance connectivity for all.

-• Policy M 1.2
+Maintain a well-connected downtown circulation grid, comprised of complete streets that are designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
+A complete street responds to its community context, and may include sidewalks, bicycle lanes and parking, bus lanes, comfortable and accessible public transit stops, frequent and safe crossing opportunities, median islands, accessible pedestrian signals, curb extensions, and narrower travel lanes to enhance connectivity for all.
+A complete street is also consistent with federal laws and guidelines including those pertaining to accessibility.

 Provide pedestrian and bicycle facilities within large projects and connect them to adjacent development and the greater downtown circulation system.

-• Policy M 1.3

 Provide continuity in downtown wayfinding, through the addition of landmarks, public art, distinct streetscape improvements, maps, directions, symbols, signage and information systems for both pedestrians and motorists.

-• Policy M 1.4

-Accommodate the movement of freight goods and services, truck delivery access and operations, solid waste collection, and emergency response vehicles on private development sites, and out of the public right-of-way.
+Accommodate the movement of freight goods and services, truck delivery access and operations, solid waste collection, and emergency response vehicles on private development sites, and out of the public right-of-way, where possible.

-Policy M 1.5

-Encourage use of mobility options downtown, such as: transit, biking, walking, mobility share, and pedicabs, particularly during special events.
+Encourage use of mobility options downtown, such as: transit, biking, walking, mobility share, transportation carts, AND pedicabs and horse-drawn carriages, particularly during special events.

-• Policy M 1.6

-Revitalize the downtown portion of Scottsdale Road into a paseo/ boulevard that facilitates circulation and access for all modes of travel, with a special emphasis on meeting pedestrian needs.

-• Policy M 1.7

-Maintain Goldwater and Drinkwater Boulevards as the primary routes to accommodate pass-through traffic around downtown.

 Transit connections in Old Town and Southern Scottsdale are enabled by the trolley system.
-"Downtown should always be pedestrian friendly." - Deciding the Future Workshop Participant, 2008

-Complete streets allow for use by pedestrians, bicyclists and vehicular traffic.
+Complete streets allow for use by pedestrians, bicyclists and vehicular